netsoc/website-ng/migration.md

     email [support@netsoc.ie](mailto:support@netsoc.ie).
 You can sign up with a different username and we can change your username back to the existing one)
   - Migrate your website to next-gen webspaces (details to come over the next few weeks!)
-  - Matrix chat accounts and history will remain, _but_ will require a 2020 Netsoc account after the **2nd of October** (make sure to sign up with your existing username!)
+  - Matrix chat accounts and history will remain, _but_ now require a 2020 Netsoc account (make sure to sign up with your existing username!)

 ## Next-gen webspaces?